10 Best Yoga Poses for Increased Flexibility

 Yoga brings so many benefits, such as peace of mind and a great way to escape.
 But what poses can help increase your flexibility?
 Here are some to try.

 There are many fantastic reasons to do yoga, and I'm sure you came to this article knowing that wonderful fact.

 Yoga helps improve athletic performance, builds muscle strength, and increases energy and breathing, all while protecting your spine.

-Yoga also increases your blood flow, improves your immunity, reduces your blood pressure, and enhances your mood.
+Yoga also increases blood flow, improves immunity, reduces blood pressure, and enhances mood.

 In fact, a 2014 study that looked at the effects of hatha yoga on young women showed that doing yoga regularly improved the flexibility of skeletal muscles, improved spine mobility, and increased their range of motion with the standard "sit and reach" test.